Supergiovane/node-red-contrib-tts-ultimate/README.md

 <br/>

 **Node-Red IP**<br/>
 set IP of your node-red machine.
+Sonos will connect to this address in order to play TTS.
+You can also leave blank this field, if you don't want to use Sonos as player.
+Please see below, the section **TTS-ULTIMATE NODE**, property **Player**.

 **Host Port**<br/>
+Sonos will connect to this port in order to play TTS.
 Default 1980.
 Choose a free port.
+Do not use 1880 or any other port already in use on your computer.

 **TTS Cache**
 <br/>